AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/logs.md

 ![Export *border](https://cdn.adtidy.org/content/kb/vpn/windows/logs/export.jpeg)

-**Please note**: if you encounter some problems while trying to export logs, there is an alternative way.
+**Note**: if you encounter some problems while trying to export logs, there is an alternative way.
 Please follow these steps:

-1. Open `explorer` app
+1. Open the Explorer app

 1. Paste `%rpgramdata%/adguardvpn` in the search box

-1. Locate the folder called **Logs**
+1. Find the folder called **Logs**

 1. Archive the folder